hjorslev/TemplatePowerShellModule/README.md

 8. AppVeyor will now monitor your master branch and deploy a new version to the [PowerShell Gallery](https://www.powershellgallery.com) when it detects a new commit.

+### Change version

+Patch version is changed when merging with master branch.

+Major version can be changed by writing `!ver:MAJOR*` in the commit message.

+Minor version can be changed by writing `!ver:MINOR*` in the commit message.